flokoe/bash-hackers-wiki/docs/syntax/words.md

 echo is called with one argument: \"`Hello little world`\".

 Bash has a mechanism to \"escape\" an entire string: **Quoting**.
-In the context of command-splitting, which this section is about, it doesn\'t matter which kind of quoting you use: weak quoting or strong quoting, both cause Bash to not treat spaces as special characters:
+In the context of command-splitting, which this section is about, it doesn't matter which kind of quoting you use: weak quoting or strong quoting, both cause Bash to not treat spaces as special characters: